yugabyte/yugabyte-db/docs/content/latest/explore/security/security.md

 * Servers running YugabyteDB services are directly accessible only by the servers running the application and database administrators.

 * Only servers running applications can connect to YugabyteDB services on the RPC ports.
-Access to the [YugabyteDB ports](../../deploy/checklist/#default-ports-reference) should be denied to everybody else.
+Access to the [YugabyteDB ports](../../deploy/checklist/#default-ports-reference) should be denied to all others.

 In addition, you can limit the interfaces on which YugabyteDB instances listen for incoming connections.
 To specify just the required interfaces when starting `yb-master` and `yb-tserver`, use the `--rpc_bind_addresses` option.
 Do not bind to the loopback address.
-Read more in the [Admin Reference](../../reference/configuration/yb-tserver/) section on how to use these options when starting `yb-master` and `yb-tserver` services.
+Refer to the [Admin Reference](../../reference/configuration/yb-tserver/) for more information on using these options.